 Although men often manage emotional intensity by seeking distance, the distant partner in your relationship may be the woman.
-Keep in mind that the same advice holds, no matter who is the "distancer."
+The same advice holds no matter who is the "distancer."

-4. Lower your Intensity.
-Getting out of pursuit mode may mean ratcheting down your level of intensity, which includes loud, fast-paced speech, interrupting, over-talking and offering help, or giving advice that isn’t asked for.
+4. Lower Your Intensity.
+Getting out of pursuit mode may mean ratcheting down your level of intensity, which includes loud, fast-paced speech, interrupting, talking too much and offering help, or giving advice that isn’t asked for.
 It’s not that anything is wrong with you or your personality.
-It’s simply that many distancers are viscerally allergic to intensity and become more so with time.
+It’s simply that many distancers are viscerally allergic to intensity and become more distant with time.
 Sometimes the sheer number of sentences or edge in our voice is the culprit.

-5. Give him space.
-If you’re in the habit of hovering or giving advice when he’s preparing dinner, folding laundry or putting the kids to sleep, go to a different room where you can’t observe what he’s doing.
+5. Give Him Space.
+If you’re in the habit of hovering or giving advice when he’s preparing dinner, folding laundry, or putting the kids to sleep, go to a different room where you can’t observe what he’s doing.
 Don’t text or call him unless you need to.
 Remember that distancers open up most freely when they aren’t being pursued or criticized by their partner.
-If you have a constructive criticism say it in one or two sentence (“I want you to say thank you when I make you dinner”) and leave it at that.
+If you have constructive criticism say it in one or two sentences (“I want you to say thank you when I make you dinner”) and leave it at that.

 6. Make a Date, Not a Diagnosis.
 When you want more connection, suggest an activity (“I hear there’s a new Italian restaurant—do you want to check it out this week?”)
 Refrain from diagnosing your partner (“I feel like you’ve shut down”) or the marriage (“We don’t really communicate anymore”) Instead of communicating about communication—talking about how you don’t talk—just try talking.